-In June 2018 and June 2017, respectively, the Foundation's board of directors adopted the fiscal year 2018-2019 and 2017-2018 operating budgets for the Debt Fund, the General Fund, and the entity as a whole.
-These budgets were final, although not legally binding, and therefore are not an integral part of the financial statements.
+In June 2019 and June 2018, respectively, the Foundation's board of directors adopted the fiscal year 2019-2020 and 2018-2019 operating budgets for the Debt Fund, the General Fund and the entity as a whole.
+These budgets were final, although not legally binding and therefore are not an integral part of the financial statements.
 It is the Foundation's policy to freeze the revenue and expense budget as initially approved and treat new income streams and subsequent approved expenses as non-budgeted items during the year.

-In fiscal year 2019, actual total revenues of \$24.8 million exceeded the budgeted \$23.7 million by \$1.1 million, or 4.5%.
-Most of the increase in revenues was due to student loan and investment portfolios realizing \$1 million higher in interest revenues than forecasted, and Collection Agency revenues being \$0.2 million higher than projected.
-Total expenses (combined operating and non-operating) of \$25.1 million were favorable to the budget by \$85 thousand, or approximately 0.3% under budget.
-The change in net position of a \$0.3 million decrease was less than the budgeted decrease in net position of \$1.5 million by \$1.1 million.
+In fiscal year 2020, actual total revenues of \$20.0 million was below the budgeted \$21.7 million by \$1.7 million or 7.8%.
+Most of the decrease in revenues was due to student loan and investment portfolios realizing \$2.5 million lower in interest revenues than forecasted, which was partially offset by collection agency activity revenues \$0.2 million higher than projected, revenues earned from the State of New Mexico in assisting with unemployment applications, and other service fee revenue.
+Total expenses (combined operating and non-operating) of \$19.7 million were favorable to the budget by \$3.3 million or approximately 14.1% under budget primarily due to salary and fringe benefit savings.
+The change in net position of a \$5 thousand decrease was less than the budgeted decrease in net position of \$1.2 million by \$1.2 million.

-In fiscal year 2018, actual total revenues of \$20.4 million fell short of the budgeted \$20.9 million by \$0.5 million, or 2.5%.
-Most of the shortfall is due to the value of the Derivative Instrument (SWAP) decreasing by \$2.9 million, and the Collection Agency revenues falling short of budget by \$.8 million.
-Total expenses (combined operating and non-operating) of \$24.9 million were unfavorable to the budget by \$1.3 million, or approximately 6% over budget.
-The change in net position of a \$4.5 million decrease was more than the budgeted decrease in net position of \$2.6 million by \$1.9 million.
+In fiscal year 2019, actual total revenues of \$24.8 million exceeded the budgeted \$23.7 million by \$1.1 million or 4.5%.
+Most of the increase in revenues was due to student loan and investment portfolios realizing \$1 million higher in interest revenues than forecasted and collection agency activity revenues \$0.2 million higher than projected.
+Total expenses (combined operating and non-operating) of \$25.1 million were favorable to the budget by \$85 thousand or approximately 14.1% under budget.
+The change in net position of a \$0.4 million decrease was less than the budgeted decrease in net position of \$1.5 million by \$1.1 million.